-Distribution of this Supplement is not authorised unless it is accompanied by a copy of the Prospectus, the key investor information document for the Sub-Fund and the Company's latest annual report and audited reports and/or half-yearly report and unaudited accounts (as applicable).
+Distribution of this Supplement is not authorised unless it is accompanied by a copy of the Prospectus, the applicable KID and the Company's latest annual report and audited reports and/or half-yearly report and unaudited accounts (as applicable).
 These documents, delivered together, will comprise a complete current prospectus for the offering of Shares of the Sub-Fund.